By the end of this section, you will be able to:

 The electoral contest in 1856 took place in a transformed political landscape.
 A third political party appeared: the anti-immigrant American Party, a formerly secretive organization with the nickname “the Know-Nothing Party” because its members denied knowing anything about it.
 By 1856, the American or Know-Nothing Party had evolved into a national force committed to halting further immigration.
 Its members were especially opposed to the immigration of Irish Catholics, whose loyalty to the Pope, they believed, precluded their loyalty to the United States.
 On the West Coast, they opposed the entry of immigrant laborers from China, who were thought to be too foreign to ever assimilate into a White America.

 The election also featured the new Republican Party, which offered John C. Fremont as its candidate.
 Republicans accused the Democrats of trying to nationalize slavery through the use of popular sovereignty in the West, a view captured in the 1856 political cartoon Forcing Slavery Down the Throat of a Free Soiler (Figure 14.15).
 The cartoon features the image of a Free-Soiler settler tied to the Democratic Party platform while Senator Douglas (author of the Kansas-Nebraska Act) and President Pierce force an enslaved person down his throat.
-Note that the slave cries out “Murder!!!
+Note that the enslaved person cries out “Murder!!!
 Help—neighbors help, O my poor Wife and Children,” a reference to the abolitionists’ argument that slavery destroyed families.